- Joey Unkestine crashed his car on Oct. 18, 2018, killing 2 people

 According to Sealing Court Records and Proceedings: A Pocket Guide, “(there) should be a public record of what is sealed and why, consistent with the reason for sealing.”

 Do you have information about this case?
 NM Homicide needs your assistance to tell the stories of homicide victims.
 Please fill out this form.

-Status: Guilty plea to two counts of involuntary manslaughter and child endangerment; sentenced
+- Status: Guilty plea to two counts of involuntary manslaughter and child endangerment; binding plea agreement; sentenced

-Sentence: 3 years, 10 months followed by 2 years probation
+- Sentence: 3 years, 10 months followed by 2 years probation, per plea agreement

 - Location: Highway 53, Zuni Pueblo, McKinley County